Pair density wave in quarter metals from a repulsive fermionic interaction in graphene heterostructures: A renormalization group study

 The leading order renormalization of the source terms arises from the Feynman diagrams shown in Fig.~\ref{fig:Feynman_Source}.
 Notice that the term proportional to $\Delta_0$ couples to fermionic density, which does not break any microscopic symmetry and its renormalization gives a renormalized $\mu$, entering Eq.~\eqref{eq:RGflowcoupling}.
 Since such a renormalization of $\mu$ is proportional to $g_{_0}$, we neglect it in the spirit of the leading order RG analysis.
 For the same reason, we also neglect the contribution from the Feynman diagram in Fig.~\ref{fig:Feynman_Interaction}(b).
 The leading order differential RG flow equations for the remaining two source terms are

-where $\bar{\beta}_x \equiv d\ln(x)/d\ell-n$.
+where $\bar{\beta}_y \equiv d\ln(y)/d\ell-n$.
 To account for the possible superconductivity or particle-particle ordering, we also consider the corresponding imaginary time action $S^{pp}_{s}=\int d^2 \vec{r} d\tau (\Delta_p \psi^\dagger \tau_2 \psi^\star + H.c.)$.
 The leading order differential RG flow equation for $\Delta_p$ takes the form

 We run the RG flow equations for $g_{_0}$ for various initial conditions at $\ell=0$, and simultaneously track the flow of $\Delta_\perp$, $\Delta_3$, and $\Delta_p$.
 When $g_{_0}(\ell^\star) \to \pm \infty$, the nature of the ordered phase is determined by the source term that diverges toward $+\infty$ in the \emph{fastest} fashion, thereby acquiring the \emph{largest} scaling dimension.
 We note that for bare repulsive interaction in the presence of a Fermi ring (annular or simply-connected), an ordered phase develops only beyond critical interaction strengths, which, however, always corresponds to the superconducting phase that is PDW in nature.
-We note that the phase boundary between a quarter-metal and the PDW moves toward stronger coupling with increasing $N$, indicating that the pairing is solely triggered by quantum fluctuations.
-Finally, it should be noted that due to the reduced dimensionality of these systems, the transition temperature predicted from the RG analysis marks only a crossover temperature where the Cooper pairs form.
-However, their coherent nucleation takes place at a lower-temperature via the Kosterlitz-Thouless transition through vortex-antivortex binding~\cite{KT}.
+We note that the phase boundary between a quarter metal and the PDW moves toward stronger coupling with increasing $N$, indicating that the pairing is solely triggered by quantum fluctuations.
+It should be noted that the formation of PDW from repulsive interaction follows the spirit of the Kohn-Luttinger mechanism~\cite{kohnluttinger}, which is typically studied in normal single-band systems in the absence of any interband scattering, devoid of any topological ingredient, such as the chirality of order $n$ as is the case in the systems, we consider here.
+Finally, it should be noted that due to the reduced dimensionality of these systems, the transition temperature predicted from the RG analysis marks only a crossover temperature, where the Cooper pairs form.
+However, their coherent nucleation takes place at a lower temperature via the Kosterlitz-Thouless transition through vortex-antivortex binding~\cite{KT}.